electrode-io/xarc-run/README.md

 }
 ```

-### Async Tasks
+## Async Tasks

-You can provide a JS function for a task that executes asynchrounously.
+You can provide a JS function for a task that executes asynchronously.
 Your function just need to take a callback or return a Promise or a [node.js stream].

 ie: